-In order to successfully establish that you acted in self defense, California law requires you to prove each of the following things:
+To successfully establish that you acted in self-defense, California law requires you to prove each of the following things:

 - You had a reasonable belief that you were in imminent danger of suffering harm or death,

-- You had a reasonable belief that using force was necessary to prevent such harm, and
+- A reasonable belief that using force was necessary to prevent such harm, and

-- You only used an amount of force that was necessary to stop the threat.
+- Used an amount of force that was necessary to stop the threat.

 Imminent danger means a threat that is happening right now at this very moment.
-Imminent danger must be current and immediate.
-Danger that is perceived to be an issue in the near future or at some other point in time will not be considered imminent.
+The imminent danger must be current and immediate.
+The danger that is perceived to be an issue shortly or at some other point in time will not be considered imminent.

 You only have the right to justify the use of force or violence when danger is imminent.